grommet/grommet/src/js/components/Diagram/README.md

 **global.animation**

 The animation configuration for Diagram.
-Expects `string`.
+Expects `object`.

 Defaults to